Non-critical equivariant L-values of modular abelian varieties

 \begin{cor} Let $E$ be a $\Q$-curve without complex multiplication over a number field $K$ such that $L(E/K,s)$ is a product of $L$-functions of newforms of weight $2$.
 Then the weak form of Deninger's conjecture on $L(E/K,3)$ holds. \end{cor}

+The proof of Theorem \ref{main thm} builds on the profound results of Beilinson \cite{beilinson:2} on values of $L$-functions associated to modular forms.
+The main technical ingredients are a Hecke-equivariant version of Beilinson's theorem, together with a modularity result for endomorphism algebras.
+More precisely, we show that every endomorphism of a modular abelian variety $A_f$ which is defined over an abelian extension of $\Q$ is of automorphic origin, making slightly more precise a theorem of Ribet (see \S \ref{modular endo}).

+In order to deal with Beilinson's conjecture for the factors of $J_1(N)$ over $\Qb$, we are naturally led to use the equivariant formalism developed by Burns and Flach \cite{burns-flach}.
+The need for this formalism can be explained as follows.
+Imagine that an abelian variety $A/\Q$ decomposes as a product $A_1 \times A_2$, so that the $L$-function of $A$ decomposes as $L(A,s) = L(A_1,s) L(A_2,s)$.
+If Beilinson's conjecture (at some integer) holds for $A_1$ and $A_2$, then it holds for $A$, but the converse is not clear.
+If we use the equivariant $L$-function instead, then Beilinson's conjecture for $A$ implies readily the conjecture for $A_1$ and $A_2$.

+Throughout the article, we will work with Chow motives of abelian varieties.
+Although this could be avoided, we chose this point of view because we need to transport Beilinson's theorem from a modular curve to its Jacobian variety, and this is most naturally done by comparing the Chow motive of this curve with the Chow motive of its Jacobian.

 This work originates in an invitation at Kyoto University in October 2010.
 I gave a lecture on the results of \cite{brunault:LEF} and Prof. Hida suggested that the same method could work for $\Q$-curves.
 I would like to thank Prof. Hida for his valuable suggestion.
-I would also like to thank Frédéric Déglise, Gabriel Dospinescu, Vincent Pilloni for stimulating discussions on these topics.
+I am also grateful to the referee for several helpful comments.
+I would like to thank Xavier Guitart for providing me a reference allowing me to drop the assumption that $K$ is Galois in Theorem \ref{main thm}.
+Finally, I would like to thank Frédéric Déglise, Gabriel Dospinescu, Vincent Pilloni for stimulating discussions on related topics.